francielizanon/agios/README.md

 In scheduling_algorithms.h, add your algorithm at the end of the list of #define and update IO_SCHEDULER_COUNT.

-In scheduling algorithms.c, add a
+In scheduling_algorithms.c, add a io_scheduler_instance_t struct for your scheduling algorithm in the io_schedulers list.
+It is supposed to appear in the same order as the #define in the scheduling_algorithms.h file.
+Give it a name, fill the init, schedule, and exit functions (init and exit may be NULL), provide NULL to select_algorithm and false to is_dynamic.

+needs_hashtable is true if you will use the hashtable and false if you prefer to use the timeline. max_aggreg_size is the maximum number of requests that can be aggregated into a single virtual request, that is only relevant if you are using the hashtable.

+can_be_dynamically_selected says if a dynamic scheduling policy may choose your scheduling algorithm among the existing options.
+If you are using one of the provided data structures as is, you can set it to true.
+However, if you implemented a specific behavior to the timeline or a new data structure, you might need to adapt the migration between data structures (required when changing between scheduling algorithms), implemented in data_structures.c.
+Or you can set it to false.

+Include your header in the beginning of scheduling_algorithms.c and it should work.

 ### About dynamic scheduling policies

-If you opt for a different behavior while using the timeline, you may want to check the migration between data structures, implemented in data_structures.c.
-This concerns the use of a dynamic scheduler that periodically changes the scheduling algorithm being used, and thus sometimes must migrate requests between data structures.
+A dynamic scheduling algorithm does not schedule requests (its schedule function is set to NULL), but periodically changes the scheduling algorithm being used.
+That is done by a call to the select_algorithm function, which will simply return one of the other policies (among the ones with is_dynamic = false and can_be_dynamically_selected = true) that is to be used.
+The actual change in the current algorithm and migration of data structures is already implemented by the library.

 ## TO DO